yoching/Presentations/201807AppArchitectureByManualDI@TokyoiOSMeetup/AppArchitectureByManualDI.md

 - All dependencies are injected from outside
   -> Manual DI [^5]
-- Coordinator doesn't do view creation
+- Coordinator doesn't do view controller creation
   -> using `ViewFactory`, `CoordinatorFactory`
 - Project is well organized
   -> Application / UI / Component [^6]